Are you a nutritionist/ nutritional therapist/ nutrition practioner/ health coach?

 Are properly qualified?

 Yes.
 I have an MSc Nutritional Therapy, University of Worcester.
-I have published on diet & health in academic journals and have significant clinical experience.
+I have published on diet and health in academic journals and have significant clinical experience.
 Please see the about page for more details.

 Are you a personal trainer?